pixelgod0/coffeezhs/plugins/fancy-ctrl-z/README.md

 Credits:
 - original idea by @sheerun
-- added to OMZ by @mbologna
+- added to omz by @mbologna